 The good news is, any type of properly fitted, custom made night guard will protect your teeth from direct tooth on tooth contact, preventing teeth damage and effects that are associated with teeth grinding and/or jaw clenching (such as headaches, jaw pain, facial pain).

-Soft Dental Night Guard Review
+The Sentinel Soft Dental Night Guard Review

 If you grind your teeth, you may be all too familiar with waking up in the morning with painful jaws and a headache.
 So far, nothing protects your teeth more than a custom mouth guard.
 The mouth guard for teeth grinding is not like the typical sports mouth guard; rather it is a dental night guard.
-Among the available dental guards on the market, the soft dental night guard stands as the most common type used.
+Among the available dental guards on the market, the soft night guard still stands as the most common type used.

-A Soft Dental mouth guard for grinding teeth?
+A Soft Dental Mouth Guard for Grinding Teeth?